chloe8RE/myportfolio/capstone/readme.md

 1. This dataset covers only 12 months from Oct-2020 to Sep-2021.
 2. Age of customer on average 46 years old which is aligned with the mean 47 y/o.
 The demographics of customers for this business are made up of matured adults with high purchasing power, likely focus on quality over quantity, which explains the high value pricing of product sold.
 3. There are 13 types of order status hence I need to deep dive to check which constitute to completed sales.
-4. There are 47,932 types of SKU indicating massive products database commonly seen in company that have grown over a period of time.
-SKU (Stock Keeping Unit) refers to unique identifier assigned to a product for inventory management and tracking.
-Management by SKU is essential as it helps with store layouts, multi-channel listings, invoicing and orders tracking.
-5. This business manages 15 categories with Mobiles and Tablets being their top seller.
+4. This business manages 15 categories with Mobiles and Tablets being their top seller.
 Each product category has its unique demand seasonality, purchasing patterns (buy in bulk or small quantity), sourcing requirement and customer clusters.
 Hence it is better to start small with forecasting one product category.
-6. The availability of various payment methods provide convenience and options to customer, hence has a impact on driving sales demand.
+5. The availability of various payment methods provide convenience and options to customer, hence has a impact on driving sales demand.
-7. The business has large customer base of 64,000 as indicated under "Full Name".
+6. The business has large customer base of 64,000 as indicated under "Full Name".
 Successful customer relationship management enables cross-selling and up-selling, which can be faciliated by machine learning Recommender System whereby customer ratings can provide informative feedback.
 This is part of future work.
-8. this business can leverage on zipcodes details to deepdive location analysis study to drive targeted promotions and product development.
+7. this business can leverage on zipcodes details to deepdive location analysis study to drive targeted promotions and product development.
+8. Per observation, majority of the online orders are "canceled", "complete" or "received".
+For future works, if we are able to extract customer reasons for "cancellation" then we could perform NLP Sentiment Analysis because the loss of business is significant.

 ### Product Category

 1. Mobiles & Tablets leads the sales chart in term of order quantity for all order statuses and completed sales orders.
 It made up of 46,046 order quantity out of 250,887 total completed orders which constitutes to 18%.
 2. Men's Fashion ranks second place, takes up 14% of total completed orders.
 Appliances made up of 13% of total completed orders.
 3. These top 3 product categories, in aggregate, made up of 45% of total completed orders, which is almost half the order quantity.
 Hence this warrant attention and efforts in demand planning by focusing at top 3 categories.
-4. There is positive correlation between order quantity and year suggesting growth in total order quantity which is a good sign albeit a weak positive.
-5. Price and order quantity has weak inverse correlation.
-This provide some insight into Price Elasticity of Demand for products offered.
-6. A detailed price sensitivity study on each SKU is required to get good understanding of price impact on demand.

 ### Trends